fgcui1204/vault-dragon/README.md

 ## About the project

 This Tech Challenge is to create and retrieve object api.
-This project is using serverless to deploy to aws cloud platform.
+This project is using serverless to deploy to aws cloud platform by [github actions](https://github.com/fgcui1204/vault-dragon/actions).
 The tests(unit test and api test) cover the critical functions of how the api is used in this challenge.